guyrt/datamaster/client/README.md

 - dm list should list the existing datasets and number of files.
 - dm list name should list the files/projects in that dataset. have a recursive command

-carl - writes a lot of code
-jordan! - would be honest
-niki - challenge to explain but very critical kenya

-our system really

-for meetings:
-- what tech do they use for their data pipelines?

 our system works fine for python workflows. how common are those? how would we work with things like direct S3 to S3 workloads? what engines like airflow do we support and how? what do we do with pyspark?